wp-plugins/wordpress-mobile-edition/README.txt

 == Installation ==

 1. Drop the wp-mobile.php file in your wp-content/plugins directory
-2. Drop the carrington-mobile directory in your wp-content/themes directory
+2. Drop the carrington-mobile-1.0.1 directory in your wp-content/themes directory
 3. Click the 'Activate' link for WordPress Mobile Edition on your Plugins page (in the WordPress admin interface)

 == Frequently Asked Questions ==

+= Is this compatible with the WP plugin auto-upgrade feature? =

+No. The mobile theme needs to be moved to your themes directory and the WP plugin auto-upgrade does not do this.
+For this reason, please follow the installation instructions here.

 = Is this compatible with WP (Super) Cache? =